OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

     ' + '

     Yes.
-AT&T companies that do not operate under our brand, or certain co-branded services, may have separate privacy policies
+Companies that do not operate under our brand, or certain co-branded services, may have separate privacy policies

     ' + '

     Some areas outside the United States require us to work a little differently.
-In that case, AT&T may adopt separate privacy policies as necessary to reflect the requirements of applicable local laws, such as with our wireless operations in Mexico.
-Satellite TV subscribers in certain U.S. Territories also may have separate privacy policies.
+In that case, AT&T may adopt separate privacy policies as necessary to reflect the requirements of applicable local laws.
 Satellite TV subscribers in certain U.S. Territories also may have separate privacy policies.

     ' + '